Swimming Pool and Splash Pad

 - Parents need to take children to the restroom often.
 Pollution of the pool and splash pad area causes unhealthy conditions.

-- Inflatable equipment such as inner tubes, water wings, floating lounge chairs or swimsuits with built-in flotation are not allowed in the pool or splash pad.
+- Inflatable equipment such as inner tubes, water wings, floating lounge chairs or swimsuits with built-in flotation is not allowed in the pool or splash pad.
 Life jackets are allowed if they are United States Coast Guard (USCG)-approved.
-Type 1 or Type 2 lifejackets, and Type V(5) “puddle jumpers” area acceptable.
+Type 1 or Type 2 lifejackets, and Type V(5) “puddle jumpers” are acceptable.

 - Guests less than 48 inches tall, weak or non-swimmers should wear a life jacket.
 Any child wearing a life jacket must be supervised by an adult within an arm's reach while in the pool.
 Staff may lend out courtesy USCG-approved life jackets on a first-come, first-served basis.
 Life jackets must remain at the pool.

 - Bikes and any recreational wheel-based methods of transportation are prohibited in the pool and splash pad area.